In gay Paree he hides, Egan of Paris, unsought by any save by me.

 Maud Gonne, beautiful woman, La Patrie, M. Millevoye, Felix Faure, know how he died?

 Gossip time.
 Maud Gonne was much more than a beautiful woman, as she was a revolutionary in her own right.
-There’s much more to be said about her and her life, but she deserves her own post, so I’ll save some details for that.
+There’s much more to be said about her and her life, so she has her own Blooms & Barnacles post.
 M. Lucien Millevoye was the editor of the political periodical La Patrie, and fathered two children with Gonne.
 They never married.
 Quite scandalous for the time period.
 Félix Faure was the French president in the 1890’s.
 He died quite dramatically of a cerebral hemorrhage in the arms of his mistress, which was still hot goss in 1902.

 Licentious men.
 The froeken, bonne à tout faire, who rubs male nakedness in the bath at Upsala.
 Moi faire, she said, Tous les messieurs.
 Not this Monsieur, I said.
 Most licentious custom.
 Bath a most private thing.
 I wouldn’t let my brother, not even my own brother, most lascivious thing.
 Green eyes, I see you.
 Fang, I feel.
 Lascivious people.